 My favorite recipe for a healthy, rich, and delicious fresh veggie quinoa salad.

-I bake cakes pretty often as you know, and not only do I bake them, but I also eat them, so every now and then it’s necessary to balance that out with some nutrient-dense food such as this quinoa salad—which is proof that healthy food can also be delicious.
+I bake cakes pretty often (as you know), but I also eat them.
+So every now and then it’s necessary to balance that out with some nutrient-dense food such as this quinoa salad!
+This salad is proof that healthy food can also be delicious.

 Start by cooking the quinoa, and then allowing it to sit.
 Once it’s cooled, chop the ingredients and mix everything together in a large bowl.
-I love the combination of fresh vegetables, herbs, nuts, and dried cranberries as each gives a different texture and flavor to the salad.
+I love the combination of fresh vegetables, herbs, nuts, and dried cranberries.
+Each ingredient gives a different texture and flavor to the salad.
 You can adjust the quantities or play with the ingredients to suit your taste.

 This is my favorite version of quinoa salad, but many other ingredients can go into it such as red bell pepper, cucumber, scallions, mushrooms, chickpeas, edamame, sweet potato, etc. Just add in your favorite ingredients!

 Tahini dressing pairs perfectly with this salad, and as a bonus, it’s also very healthy.
 For those of you who aren’t familiar with tahini, it’s a Middle Eastern sesame paste that’s surprisingly easy to come by in many places around the world.
 The dressing is optional, though, and the salad is tasty enough without it.
 I usually season this salad with olive oil, lemon/lime juice, salt, and pepper anyway, so you don’t need to use any additional dressing if you don’t want to.
 Instead, just increase the amounts of those ingredients to keep it from feeling dry.

 If you serve it with the dressing, be sure to taste test before adding additional salt to the salad.
 You may find that you need less than the suggested amount.